PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

     - name: Cesar F. Caiafa
       startDate: 05/30/2017
+      position: Visiting scientist
-      position: Cesar was visiting scientist.
-After working in the lab Cesar went back to Argentina to work as at the Argentinean Radioastronomy Institute (IAR) and as an Adjunct Professor at the Faculty of Engineering, University of Buenos Aires.
+      description: After working in the lab, Cesar went back to Argentina to work as at the Argentinean Radioastronomy Institute (IAR) and as an Adjunct Professor at the Faculty of Engineering, University of Buenos Aires.
       image: /img/people/cesar-caiafa.png
       twitter: https://twitter.com/ccaiafa
       github: https://github.com/ccaiafa